 A man’s identity was so tied up with his community that losing his status was a crippling blow to his pride.

-Those were difficult but simpler times.
-Boy have times changed!
+Those were difficult but simpler times, indeed.
+Boy have the times changed!

 Technology Is Redefining Manhood

-Technology has permanently altered the role of men in society, single-highhandedly redefining what it means to be a man in the modern era.
+Technology has permanently altered the role of men in society, single-handedly redefining what it means to be a man in the modern era.

-Roles, jobs, and social hierarchy used to revolve around the concept of men as the stronger of the sexes, and women as the child bearers, but rapid technological advancement within just a few decades has radically transformed this paradigm.
+Roles, jobs, and social hierarchy used to revolve around the concept of men being the stronger of the sexes, and women being the child bearers, but rapid technological advancement within just a few decades has radically transformed this paradigm.

 Technology has also given rise to a societal blackhole that consumes time and ambition.
-With the omnipresence of digital screens everywhere, today’s man is almost always distracted, wasting his time on useless activities (excessive gaming, social media, porn, etc.) that drain his energy and motivation.
+With the omnipresence of digital screens in our lives, today’s man is almost always distracted, wasting his time on useless activities (excessive gaming, social media, porn, etc.) that drain his energy and motivation.

 The result?
 Confusion and mediocrity.
-No longer having a clear and direct path to manliness, combined with the inundation of distractions, has created a generation of aimlessness males who don’t know how to be a man.
+No longer having a clear and direct path to manliness, together with the sheer amount of distraction, has created a generation of aimless males who simply don’t know how to be a man.

 Fortunately, we haven’t gone too far down the rabbit hole.
-The path to manhood might be less clear cut than it once was, but it’s still there.
+The path to manhood might be less clear cut than it used to be, but it’s still there.
 It begins with the mind.

 Master Your Mind

-Like most people, you probably fixate on your outer appearance and neglect your mental and emotional health.
-What you probably don’t realize is that your mind is the most important part of your being.
+Like most people, you probably fixate on your outer appearances and neglect your mental and emotional health.
+What you fail to realize is that the mind is the most important part of your being.

-Your mind controls your thoughts, your actions and, inevitably, your life, so the first step in becoming a man is to develop a healthy mindset that is conducive to your evolution.
+Your mind controls your thoughts, your actions and, inevitably, your life, so the first step in becoming a man is to develop a healthy mindset that is conducive to your self-actualization.